“I told Neil to look around and not to step out if it didn’t look good. He said he wouldn’t.”

 — Caroline Korspeter, Neil Armstrong’s 82 year old grandmother, speaking to television cameras in 1969

-This is a sub-page of One small step, my review of First Man, Universal Pictures, 2018.
+This is a sub-page of T minus 15 seconds, guidance is internal, my review of First Man, Universal Pictures, 2018.
 My words here potentially constitute a plot spoiler, although I have attempted to avoid giving too much away.
 Let me quote from science fiction…

 “Look here, and here, at the seams.
 They are stiff with age.
 They could burst under internal pressure and leak air, and then whoever wears this suit may die in space.
 And it is I who must wear it…”

 Before Giles could say anything more the Engineer was rocked by loud and continuous laughter.

 — Harry Harrison and Gordon R. Dickson in Lifeboat, 1977.

 Harrison and Dickson’s novel features a race of space-faring beings whose religion considers dying in space to be the ultimate honour, but only after they have done their utmost to save themselves and their ship.
 Like all such stories, its aliens act as lenses by which we can more clearly see ourselves.

 The external view of the crew boarding Gemini 8 in First Man is followed immediately by an effective point-of-view sequence as Armstrong squeezes into his ejection seat.
 When the hatch is closed over his head, a sound effect reminiscent of that in the film’s depiction of an earlier tragedy accompanies a momentary darkness.
 It is an element of the underlying psychological theme of this film.